 - 1. All results are provisional and subject to revision. - 2.
 These statistics refer to antibody tests for individuals living in private households.
 They exclude those in hospitals, care homes or other communal establishments. - 3.
 All estimates are subject to uncertainty, given that a sample is only part of the wider population.
-Acredible interval gives an indication of the uncertainty of an estimate from data analysis. - 4.
+A credible interval gives an indication of the uncertainty of an estimate from data analysis. - 4.
 The denominators used for antibodies are the total for each age group in the sample at that particular time point, then post-stratified by the mid-year population estimate. - 5.
 There was an issue with antibody laboratory results over the period 10 January to 27 February 2022, which primarily affected 800 ng/ml estimates.
 As a result, 800 ng/ml level estimates are not available for this period, and all other estimates for February 2022 are subject to change because of the reprocessing of some results. - 6.
-In Northern Ireland, the number of people sampled is low compared with England, Wales and Scotland, therefore some age groups have been combined.
-In this publication, age groups for Northern Ireland have been adjusted to distinguish between those aged below and above 75 years, reflecting the different timing of vaccination rollout between these groups.
-The new age groups are: 16 to 24, 25 to 34, 35 to 49, 50 to 64, 65 to 74, and 75 years and over.
-This does not affect results for England, Wales, Scotland or Great Britain.
+In Northern Ireland, the number of people sampled is low compared with those for England, Wales and Scotland, therefore some age groups have been combined.